Chronic Myeloid Leukemia (CML): Radiation Therapy

 Long-term side effects may not show up for several years after treatment is over.
 Long-term side effects may include:

 The immediate side effects of total body irradiation can be more severe than for targeted radiation.
-They include an increased risk for infection from a reduction in white blood cells and from damaged skin and mucous membranes.
+They include an increased risk for infection from a rapid reduction in white blood cells and from damaged skin and mucous membranes.

 Working with your healthcare providers